cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/quick-answers.md

 Before building our own tool we reviewed some related solutions provided by:
 - Open source work by governments like the Vermont Department of Health which was using some Azure tools to provide answers to people with a different UI: https://github.com/VermontDepartmentOfHealth/covid-bot
 - Other teams like our friends in <a href="https://covid19.ca.gov">New Jersey</a> who’ve implemented an interesting solution that we’ve been inspired by.
 They used a hosted Saas service to provide similar features.
 This didn't have an API available we could integrate when we were looking for this feature.
-Now it has comparable features to Azure cognitive search.
+Now it has comparable features to the Azure cognitive search we are using.

 ### Additional info